• Skip to primary navigation

 slice of torta di ricotta on a white plate with a fork next to it

-And thanks to Mama Jeanette I have this extra-special version of that Italian classic, Torta di Ricotta.
+And while traveling through Italy, I learned to make this extra-special version of an Italian classic, Torta di Ricotta.

 What Ingredients do I need to make Torta di Ricotta?